mkohler/cython_swig/README.rst

     Will it

-    If you don't understand a tool, it is easy to be scared of it.

     My concern is that I would choose a tool, and get 90% of the way there, and then find a routine that I couldn't properly wrap, and I would be stuck.